Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 63:
 - By ReenRN.

-cube 64:
-- By Aleiz21.
-- Collab with NHJ.

 cube 65:
 - By cyanflower.
 - A spiritual redesign of the cube made long before the project, but finished for it.
 Now appears a lot more expressive with a sharper top dent and a filled-in mouth.